michaelgale/cq-gridfinity/README.md

 This repository contains a python library to build [Gridfinity](https://gridfinity.xyz) boxes, baseplates, and other objects based on the [CadQuery](https://github.com/CadQuery/cadquery) python library.
 The Gridfinity system was created by [Zach Freedman](https://www.youtube.com/c/ZackFreedman) as a versatile system of modular organization and storage modules.
 A vibrant community of user contributed modules and utilities has grown around the Gridfinity system.
 This repository contains python classes to create gridfinity compatible parameterized components such as baseplates and boxes.

-Examples of how I am starting to use Gridfinity to organize my tools are shown below:
+Examples of how I am starting to use Gridfinity to organize my tools are shown below using components built with this python library:

 <img src=./images/examples.png width=800>